 Students who are deemed college-ready (4000+ on English II EOC or pass the TSIA) are able to take courses for college credit.
-Juniors take courses on their high school campuses.
+Sophomores and juniors take courses on their high school campuses.
 Seniors take courses on the San Jacinto College Campus.
-Students have the opportunity to earn a minimum of 24 hours (8 college classes) of transferable credits.
+Students have the opportunity to earn a minimum of 30 hours (10 college classes) of transferable credits.
 Courses cost \$50 each, if students are eligible for the dual credit scholarship program.
 Textbooks and transportation are provided.
 Student may take additional courses at their own expense.
-Students who live outside of the San Jacinto College boundaries will pay an additional fee.